Skip to content

 Grouping and Authorization Options

-• Build groups with EndpointsBase.MapGroup(app, options) for a consistent path, tags, and authorization.
+• Build groups with EndpointsBase.MapGroup(app, options) for consistent path, tags, docs metadata, authorization, CORS, rate limiting, and custom metadata.

 • Authorization options: